deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 - Improve **matching engine robustness**, latency and failure-mode handling on Hydra;
 - Strengthen **risk controls, monitoring and incident response** for production use;
-- Complete **security reviews and targeted audits** of critical components (on-chain scripts, Hydra integration, off-chain engine);
+- Complete **security reviews and targeted audits** of critical components (on-chain scripts, Hydra integration);
 - Improve **API stability, documentation and sandbox environments** so professional traders and bots can integrate with confidence; and
 - Deliver and maintain a **public status page** for uptime and incident reporting.

-**Outcome:** Cardano has a live, hardened Hydra spot DEX that can realistically serve as a primary venue for order-book trading in ADA and key ADA-centric CNT pairs.
+**Outcome:** Cardano has a live, hardened Hydra spot DEX that can realistically serve as a primary venue for order-book trading in ADA and key CNT pairs.

 ### 2. Scaling infrastructure and integrations